paleobyleo/PaleobyLeoRecipes/GITHUB_RELEASE_GUIDE.md

 ```

 ### 3. Upload Release Assets
+This is the critical step to ensure users can download the APK:

 1. Click "Attach binaries by dropping them here or selecting them"
-2. Select the APK file from: `app/build/outputs/apk/release/paleobyleorecipes-1.0.2.apk`
+2. Navigate to and select the APK file from: `app/build/outputs/apk/release/paleobyleorecipes-1.0.2.apk`
-3. Make sure both the APK and release notes are included
+3. **Important**: Make sure the APK file appears in the "Assets" section
+4. You should see two files in Assets:
+   - `paleobyleorecipes-1.0.2.apk` (the installation file)
+   - `Source code (zip)` (automatically added by GitHub)

 ### 4. Publish Release
 1. Make sure "This is a pre-release" is unchecked